JoelShine/JARVIS-The-Ultimate-Project/README.md

 **Important notice**

 If you want to copy my taskbar apps, I have given the screenshot of it, but, you want to find the coordinates and replace it with the code, I have also given the code to find the coordinates.
-It is in "Finding coordinates.py"
+It is in "Finding coordinates.py" and is very easy to memorize.

-Link to my taskbar screenshot -
-Link to find the coordinates in your screen -
+Link to my taskbar screenshot - https://github.com/JoelShine/JARVIS-The-Ultimate-Project/blob/main/My%20Taskbar.png Link to find the coordinates in your screen - https://github.com/JoelShine/JARVIS-The-Ultimate-Project/blob/main/Finding%20coordinates.py